High-repetition-rate seeded free-electron laser with direct-amplification of an external coherent laser: Abstract

 \section{Abstract}

-Various scientific and industrial researches such as spectroscopy and advanced lithography have been demanding high flux and coherent EUV and X-ray radiation.
+Various scientific and industrial researches such as spectroscopy and advanced nano-technologies have been demanding high flux and fully coherent EUV and X-ray radiation.
 These demands can be commendably satisfied with a MHz-level repetition-rate seeded free-electron laser (FEL).
 Dictated by the seed laser system, seeded FELs have faced obstacles for the realization of MHz repetition rate.
-Reducing the required peak power of the seed laser is the most economic way to increase the repetition frequency of a seeded FEL.
-A novel technique named direct-amplification enabled harmonic generation is presented in this paper, which holds the ability to reduce the peak power of the seed laser by about three orders of magnitude while possessing consistent high coherence and stability relative to conventional seeded FELs.
-The proposed technique paves the way for the realization of fully coherent EUV and soft X-ray radiation with a repetition frequency of MHz.
+Reducing the required peak power of an external coherent seed laser can effectively increase the repetition rate of a seeded FEL.
+This paper presents a novel technique that employs a long modulator as a carrier for laser amplification and electron modulation, which is quite different from nominal seeded FELs.
+Applications of the proposed technique into high-gain harmonic generation (HGHG) and echo-enabled harmonic generation (EEHG) are investigated.
+Simulation results demonstrate that seed laser power is reduced by about three orders of magnitude and the FEL radiation possesses consistently high coherence and power stability with respect to the nominal HGHG or EEHG.
+The proposed technique paves the way for the realization of fully coherent EUV and soft X-ray FELs with a repetition rate of MHz and an average power of about 100 W.